 “Bilennials”: Are They An Asset For The City Or Not Efficiently Used Labor?

-They are the millennials who speak more than one language, and many of them are Latinos.
-Ben Frankliin, who was a polyglot, would have been happy to have them around.
+They are the millennials who speak more than one language— and many of them are young Latinos.
+Ben Franklin, who spoke more than one language, would have been happy to have them around.

 Ever since it was capital of the United States, Philadelphia has always been the engine of the cultural, economic and political exchange of the country with the rest of the world.
 Its history of tolerance and openness to immigration quickly turned it into a metropolis in whose streets bicultural, binational and bilingual generations have always grown.